-My mother’s mother, mama was a Rebello from ‘that village’ who married papa who was a Fonseca from ‘this village’ and Mom a Fonseca from ‘this village’ married Dad a Rebello from ‘that village’.
-Where were these East Indian villages?
-In Poinsur, in Mumbai, India.
+My mother’s mother, mama was a Rebello from ‘that village’ who married papa who was a Fonseca from ‘this village’ and so Mom was a Fonseca from ‘this village’ who married Dad a Rebello from ‘that village’.
+Where were these two East Indian villages?
+In Poisar or Poinsur, in Mumbai, India.

 We didn’t grow up living in the village itself, but a few meters away from it.
 But we always visited ‘Papa’s House’ or ‘Home Sweet Home’ until it made way for a building.
 It was fun visiting and staying there, playing games and treasure hunts all over and around the house, and also on top of it.
 There were a lot of trees and plants in the compound on all sides.
 Moringa or Drumstick tree, Custard apple trees, Jambu tree (you know the ones we make love apple pickle with), Ashoka trees, Portia tree, Papaya and Banana trees, Lime trees, Curry leaf trees and so many more…

 We used to climb the Drumstick tree and Custard apple tree to get onto the roof and collect the Portia flowers and buds.
 Sometimes we even used the staircase and cling to the wall near the ledge to get there.
-The buds were then used to make ‘rasna’ and offer our guests other than the chapatis made of leaves.
+The buds were then used to make ‘rasna’ and offer our guests along with the chapatis made of leaves.
 Fun times!

 Our parents and grandparents grew up in Poinsur village.
 This is where we belong.
 In school, I remember being asked where’s your native place and I would say here or Bombay.
-And would get a strange look from the other kids, because they were all from other areas of the state and their reply usually was – you don’t have a native place?
+And would get a strange look from the other kids, because they were all from other areas of the state or other states.
+And their reply usually was – you don’t have a native place?